excalidraw/excalidraw/src/packages/excalidraw/README.md

 Hint for the help dialog.
 Supply `children` to customize the hint text.

-### LiveCollaboration
+### LiveCollaborationTrigger

-If you implement live collaboration support and want to expose the same UI button as on excalidraw.com, you can render the `<LiveCollaboration>` component.
+If you implement live collaboration support and want to expose the same UI button as on excalidraw.com, you can render the `<LiveCollaborationTrigger>` component.
 You'll need to supply `onSelect()` to handle opening of your collaboration dialog, but the button will display current `appState.collaborators` count for you.

 | Prop | Type | Required | Default | Description |
 | --- | --- | --- | --- | --- |